Elinor Florence, Author

 Honour Our Veterans Banners Take Flight!

-Let the bells ring out and the banners fly!
-After seeing this program in Ontario, I pitched the idea of honouring our local veterans by putting their photographs on individual banners.
+Let the bells ring out and the veteran banners fly!
+After seeing this program in Ontario, I pitched the idea of honouring our local veterans with individual banners.
 It meant months of hard work by my partner Sandi Jones and me, but the banners are now hanging downtown in our dear little town of Invermere, British Columbia.
-Read on to see how it was done!

-While searching the internet last fall, I came upon a photograph of a veteran memorial banner hanging in Whitby, Ontario.
+While searching the internet last fall, I came upon a photograph of veteran banners hanging in Whitby, Ontario.
 The idea of putting individual faces on banners was so powerful that I was captivated by doing something similar here in the Columbia Valley.
-Our area is composed of Invermere plus a handful of smaller communities, with a combined population of about 10,000 people.
+Our area is composed of the town of Invermere, plus a handful of smaller communities, with a combined population of about 10,000 people.

 I called a couple of Royal Canadian Legion members in Ontario for advice.
-The program actually started in the Maritimes and has been adopted by several communities in Ontario.
-It hasn’t gotten farther west, to my knowledge, than Swift Current, Saskatchewan, which hung banners for the first time in November 2016.
+The veteran banners program started in the Maritimes and has been adopted by several communities in Ontario.
+It hasn’t gotten farther west, to my knowledge, than Swift Current, Saskatchewan, which hung veteran banners for the first time in November 2016.

 First I approached the local Legion Branch 71, and then our municipal council.
 With both of their approvals under my belt, I looked for someone to help me, and was thankful when Sandi Jones stepped forward.
 I could not have done this without her.

 Here’s a photo of Sandi with her father’s banner.
 Carl Jones and his brother Jack served in Scotland with the Canadian Forestry Corps.
-I wrote their story earlier, and you can read it by clicking here: Carl and Jack Jones.
+I wrote their story, and you can read it here: Carl and Jack Jones.

-I will spare you the details of the preliminary organization: identifying the number and size of banners to fit existing hardware on the light poles; obtaining quotes from printers around Western Canada; requesting the banner images from Whitby, Ontario designer Emma Inkpen of Inkpen Studios, who provided them for free; working with Dee Conklin, owner of our local printer Palliser Printing, which was unable to print vinyl banners but kindly volunteered to prepare the digital files for Anvy Digital Imaging in Calgary; drawing up an application form and deciding how much to charge families for their sponsorships; promoting the program through our local newspaper, the Columbia Valley Pioneer; through Facebook; and through word of mouth.
+I will spare you the details of the preliminary organization: identifying the number and size of banners to fit existing hardware on the light poles; obtaining quotes from printers around Western Canada; requesting the banner images from Whitby, Ontario designer Emma Inkpen of Inkpen Studios, who provided them for free; working with Dee Conklin, owner of our local printer Palliser Printing, which was unable to print vinyl banners but kindly volunteered to prepare the digital files for Anvy Digital Imaging in Calgary; drawing up an application form and deciding how much to charge families for their sponsorships; promoting the program through our local newspaper, social media, word of mouth.
 All this was done even before we began to collect applications from the sponsoring families.

 We launched the program in December 2016.
 Nine months later, you can imagine how excited we were to see the town workers finally hanging the banners!
 Both Sandi and I could not hold back our tears as we saw the results of all our hard work (and a few sleepless nights, I must admit).